Waxolunist/circlescms/resources/content/blog/integrating-angularjs-into-circlescms.md

 Now I could react on changes of the url and load the appropriate resource.

 ss-angular provides the result of a rpc call as [$q](http://docs.angularjs.org/api/ng.$q) promise.
-That's good, because that way I a callback is optional, which leads to more readable code.
+That's good, because that way a callback is optional, which leads to more readable code.

 Thus, I can call the remote procedure as follows: